Black neon tetra: In the aquarium

-These fish swim at the top level of the aquarium, and do not feed from the bottom of the tank.
-Therefore, it is recommended they be kept with bottom dwelling fish (such as pygmy corydoras) so that leftover food is then eaten up off the substrate and not left to waste.
+Black neon tetras are kept in soft acidic water, although captive-bred they can often survive in mature tap water with a range of 5.5 - 7.5.

-Black neon tetras can be fed a variety of foods, including flake, frozen and freeze dried food.
-Small live foods like worms and brine shrimp are also recommended as they bring out the fish's colours.
+Black neon tetras are fed a variety of foods, including flake, frozen and freeze dried food, living healthiest on a balanced mix.

+Contrary to other tetras, black neon tetras tend to shoal discreetly in aquaria.

 Breeding

 Black neon tetras can be spawned rather easily if the water quality is right.
-Before attempting to breed the black neon tetra, breeders condition the prospective parents with food.
+Before attempting to breed the black neon tetra, breeders condition the prospective parents with live food.
 Fish around one year old can be suitable for breeding.
-The sex of the fish is determined by its body shape, the female being much deeper and more plump than the males.
+The sex of the fish is determined by its body shape, the female being much rounder and more plump than the males.
 Although the black neon tetra can be kept in water harder and more alkaline than its natural habitat, for breeding it is necessary to be closer to what it would feel like in the Amazon.
 Breeding the Black neon tetra requires acidic water with no more than four degrees of hardness.

-The black neon tetra is an egg scatterer, laying adhesive (sticky) eggs over plants, etc. One female can produce several hundred eggs.
-The parents will eat their own eggs, so it is normal to remove the parents after spawning.
-As with many fish, The black neon tetra often spawns in the early morning.
+The black neon tetra is an egg scatterer, laying adhesive (sticky) eggs over plants.
+One female can produce several hundred eggs.
+The parents eat their own eggs, so the parents are normally removed after spawning.
+As with many fish, the black neon tetra often spawns in the early morning.
 Raising the fry can be more difficult because of their small size.
 The first food will normally be protozoa (infusoria), then Daphnia.

-Very fine fry food can be used, graduating to slightly coarse fry food.
-At all ages, the black neon tetra benefits from suitably sized live food.
+Credit card fraud

+A black neon tetra committed credit card fraud during a 2023 livestream by "Mutekimaru Channel" on YouTube.
+The owner was using motion-tracking software to turn the fish's movements into Nintendo Switch inputs, letting them "play" video games.
+In 2020, the fish beat Pokemon Sapphire after 3,195 hours, a feat that takes about 30 hours for a typical human.
+On January 14, 2023, Pokémon Violet crashed at 1,144 hours, giving the fish free access to the main menu.
+They entered inputs that opened Nintendo eShop, added 500 yen ($3.85 USD) to their owner's account, and exposed his credit card details on the livestream.
+Mutekimaru later requested a refund of the 500 yen from Nintendo.

+The fish also downloaded an N64 emulator, set up PayPal, used reward points to buy an avatar, and changed Mutekimaru's Nintendo account name to "ROWAWAWA¥".
+After about seven hours, their movements shut down the Switch.